How we continue to serve our community through COVID-19

 A reminder that if you have a concern about animal abuse or neglect, please continue to call 1-833-9-ANIMAL.

-In the meantime, you can head over to our Volunteer page to learn more about our volunteer program and the different volunteer roles we have here at the shelter.
+Head over to our Volunteer page to learn more about our volunteer program and the different volunteer roles we have here at the shelter.
 If you see a role that interests you, keep an eye on our website or follow us on social media for announcements regarding volunteer recruitment.
 Once open, online application forms will be available on our website.

 PLANNING AHEAD FOR YOUR PET IN THE CASE OF AN EMERGENCY